Steven Kane: Career

 Kane driving the Airwaves Racing BMW 320si at Brands Hatch during the 2010 British Touring Car Championship season.

 Kane returned to the BTCC with the Airwaves BMW team for the 2010 season, partnering Mat Jackson.
 Kane won his first BTCC race at Thruxton on 4 April 2010 when he completed a one-two for Airwaves BMW in race three.
 He finished sixth overall at the end of the 2010 season with 169 points.

 On 15 June 2011, it was announced that Kane would pilot a Lola-Mazda prototype for Dyson Racing in the American Le Mans Series, partnering with Humaid al-Masaood.
-He and al-Masaood finished 3rd overall (and 3rd in the LMP1 class) in each of their first two ALMS events at Lime Rock Park and Mosport.
+He and al-Masaood finished third overall (and 3rd in the LMP1 class) in each of their first two ALMS events at Lime Rock Park and Mosport.
 Kane and al-Masaood claimed their first overall victory at the inaugural Baltimore Grand Prix.

 For 2012, Kane will race with Humaid al-Masaood in the Oryx Racing's Audi R8 GRAND-AM program in the Rolex Sports Car Series.
 In addition to this, Kane will also compete at the 12 Hours of Sebring with the Dyson Racing team.

 Kane switched from racing in North America to Europe in 2013, joining JRM Racing to campaign a Nissan GT-R in the Blancpain Endurance Series alongside Peter Dumbreck and Lucas Luhr.
 Kane and Dumbreck finished eighth in the series' Pro Cup standings.

-Kane has joined M-Sport for 2014, driving a Bentley Continental GT3 alongside Humaid Al Masaood in the British GT Championship, and with Guy Smith and Andy Meyrick in the Blancpain Endurance Series, after scoring a 4th place with the team at the 2013 Abu Dhabi Gulf 12 Hours.
+Kane has joined M-Sport for 2014, driving a Bentley Continental GT3 alongside Humaid Al Masaood in the British GT Championship, and with Guy Smith and Andy Meyrick in the Blancpain Endurance Series, after scoring a fourth place with the team at the 2013 Abu Dhabi Gulf 12 Hours.

 2014 started brightly for Kane as he and his team mates Guy Smith and Andy Meyrick took a fourth place at Monza in April, followed by a home win at Silverstone in late May.
 A further victory came at the end of June at Paul Ricard which ultimately ensured a runners-up position in the final Blancpain Endurance Series standings.

-For 2015 Kane stays with Bentley.
+For 2015, Kane stayed with Bentley.
 His season started well with fourth-place finishes at both the Bathurst 12 Hours in February and the opening Monza Blancpain race in April.